strykeforce/deadeye/docs/quickstart.rst

-We use a specific green-colored light to illuminate the target so we can filter out other colors by adjusting the :menuselection:`Mask --> Hue` lower and upper bounds until target pixels just start to disappear.
+We use a specific green-colored light to illuminate the target so we can filter out other colors by adjusting the :menuselection:`Mask --> Hue` lower and upper bounds until just before the target pixels start to disappear.

 .. figure:: images/dash-mask-hue.png
    :width: 100%